josh-mchugh/rediscovering-javascript/chapter-3/README.md

 ## default-and-rest.js
 This example demonstrates that we can use default values with parameters and have a tailing rest parameter.
 The rest parameter will have a default value of an empty array if it is not passed in.

+## rest-and-default.js
+This example demonstrates that JavaScript does not allow for default values for rest paramters.
+Attempting to do so will cause a SyntaxError stating that rest paramters may not have a default initializer.